|Quick Facts: Private Detectives and Investigators|

 The median annual wage for private detectives and investigators was $59,380 in May 2021.

-Employment of private detectives and investigators is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
-Demand for private detectives and investigators will stem from security concerns and from the need to protect confidential information.
-Strong competition can be expected for jobs.
+Employment of private detectives and investigators is projected to grow 13 percent from 2020 to 2030, faster than the average for all occupations.

 Explore resources for employment and wages by state and area for private detectives and investigators.